-#1 – Tap water
+#1 – Tap Water

 In most cases, the water from your tap is the perfect choice for freshwater aquarium fish as long as you use an aquarium water conditioner with it.

 Tap water is available at home to most of us, and it is the easiest and one of the cheapest sources of water you can use for home aquariums.
-If you are starting a freshwater aquarium, tap water will be perfectly fine unless you are absolutely certain the tap water in your area is of horrible quality.
+If you are starting a freshwater aquarium, tap water will be perfectly fine unless you are certain the tap water in your area is of horrible quality.

-#2 – Well water
+#2 – Well Water

-#3 – Lake or river water
+#3 – Lake or River Water

-#4 – Rain water
+#4 – Rainwater

-#5 – Bottled water
+#5 – Bottled Water For Fish

-If you are absolutely certain your tap water quality is horrible, the bottled drinking water is another choice.
+If you are certain your tap water quality is horrible, the bottled drinking water is another choice.
 It will cost a lot more, and you will have to pay attention to the ingredient on what is in the bottled water.
-Some of them might not be just H2O and they can have additives which can be deadly to the fish.
+Some of them might not be just H2O, and they can have additives which can be deadly to the fish.

-#6– Reverse Osmosis (RO) water
+#6– Reverse Osmosis (RO) Water For Fish

 The best water for aquarium fish is tap water

 While the best water of choice in term of quality and for fish health might be RO water if you are willing to take the extra cost and trouble, it does have its downside.
-Since you have to add buffer back into the water every time before using it, you have to make sure you rebuff the water with exactly the same hardness every time or your fish will be in shock or even die because of the sudden change.
+Since you have to add buffer back into the water every time before using it, you have to make sure you rebuff the water with the same hardness every time or your fish will be in shock or even die because of the sudden change.